-On Wednesday 25 April 2001, Umberto Guidoni, the first European astronaut to set foot on the International Space Station will be greeted by EC President Romano Prodi and ESA Director General Antonio Rodotà from Brussels.
+On Wednesday 25 April 2001, Umberto Guidoni, the first European astronaut to set foot on the International Space Station was greeted by EC President Romano Prodi and ESA Director General Antonio Rodotà from Brussels.

-In a seven-minute audio-video link between the International Space Station and the EC’s Europe by Satellites (EbS) studios in Brussels, Mr Prodi and Mr Rodotà will talk with Umberto Guidoni about his experience during this exciting space mission.
-The event, scheduled to take place between 17:18 and 17:25 CEST, will be broadcast live on EbS and will also be streamed on the Web at : http://europa.eu.int/comm/ebs/index.htm.
+In a seven-minute audio-video link between the International Space Station and the EC’s Europe by Satellites (EbS) studios in Brussels, Mr Prodi and Mr Rodotà talked with Umberto Guidoni about his experience during this exciting space mission.

-This event will be preceded by a morning press briefing by Commissioner Philippe Busquin and ESA’s Director General on the joint Space Strategy for Europe and the role of Europe in the International Space Station.
-The briefing will take place between 11:00 and 12:00 hrs in the Press Room of the EC’s Breydel Building in Brussels.
-Media representatives wishing to attend can get accreditation by showing their credentials at the entrance to the building.
+This event was preceded by a morning press briefing by Commissioner Philippe Busquin and ESA’s Director General on the joint Space Strategy for Europe and the role of Europe in the International Space Station.

 Note for editors:

 On 19 April 2001 Europe sent its first astronaut to the International Space Station when Space Shuttle Endeavour and its seven-strong crew lifted off from Kennedy Space Center at 14:41 local time (20:41 Central European Summer Time).
 Italian ESA astronaut, Umberto Guidoni (46) and his six colleagues started out on a two-day journey before docking with the Station on 21 April.